 It's worth noting that the South Balsam Trail intersects with two other trails.
 At Forsythe Drive (SB5), you'll notice a wayfinder post (BN1) for the Butternut Trail.
 Additionally, at the corner of South Balsam St. and Brock St. W., you'll find connections to the Butternut Trail and the Quaker Trail on the north side of Brock St. W. Both of these trails, like South Balsam, offer a loop experience that combines the beauty of nature and the charm of the town's sidewalks.

-Wooden Sticks Trails
+Wooden Sticks Trail

 View the Wooden Sticks Trail Map to find the trail access and learn more about the trail route and features.